By the slice, by the pie, Rome-style, Neapolitan. So many options and so many places, but where can we find the best

-Naples style pizza with two locations, one in Flaminio area and one a stone’s throw from the Trevi fountain.
+Naples-style pizza with two locations, one in the Flaminio area and one a stone’s throw from the Trevi Fountain.
 Coming from a family of pizzaioli operating in Naples city center nonetheless, the owner couldn’t choose to serve anything different than a proper Neapolitan-style pizza.

-A good pizza, affordable prices and the hard-to-beat locations make it one of the favorite pizza places in Rome city center.
+A good pizza, affordable prices and hard-to-beat locations make it one of the favorite pizza places in Rome city center.

 Address: Via Flaminia 82.
 Website.

 Antico Forno Roscioli (Campo de’ Fiori/Largo Argentina)

 When it comes to any bakery products, pizza included, Roscioli is a big name.
 If you have a pizza here (quite possible given its strategic location between Largo Argentina and Campo de’ Fiori), here you will hardly go wrong.

 One of the oldest bakeries in Rome, try their Roman-style pizza and also their focaccia and different types of bread.
 Depending on the festival, you will also find the cakes and pastries of the season.